 top of page

-When personal computers were invented, Michael became an early adopter; he even was a technical reviewer for some of the first issues of PC World.
+When personal computers emerged, Michael became an early adopter; he even was a technical reviewer for early issues of PC World.
 But his passion for photography and the digital world did not converge for many years.
-He continued to use film, gradually moving into cibachrome color images.
+He continued to use film, gradually moving into Cibachrome color images.

 bottom of page